 Yes.
-Collective bargaining is just that, collective.
-The union would represent all students determined to be in the bargaining unit and the provisions in whatever contract they negotiate will apply to all.
+Collective bargaining is just that: collective.
+The union now represents all students in the bargaining unit and the provisions in whatever contract they negotiate will apply to all.
 Any exceptions would need to be explicitly stated in the contract or negotiated with the union.
 Any collective bargaining agreement must be ratified by more than 50% of the members but once it goes into effect, you are bound by provisions in the agreement while you are a member of the bargaining unit (that is, while you hold a job covered by the agreement).

 Can the union bargain for everything and anything, including areas that fall outside my duties as a teaching fellow or research assistant?

 There are no guarantees.
-Stipends and benefits, for example, might become the subject of collective bargaining and negotiation, to the extent that they are part of employment terms and conditions (as opposed to academic matters), but there is no way of knowing now whether or how current stipends and benefits might change.
+Stipends and benefits, for example, might become the subject of collective bargaining and negotiation, to the extent that they are part of employment terms and conditions (as opposed to matters relating to student status), but there is no way of knowing now whether or how current stipends and benefits might change.

 NYU provides the only example of what happened to pay rates for unionized graduate students at a private university.
 There, the graduate student union (the GSOC-UAW) negotiated annual pay raises (before dues are deducted) for research assistants of 2.25% to 2.5%, and teaching assistants’ pay is contractually guaranteed to be “no less than” pay for adjunct faculty.
 Union members at NYU pay union dues of 2% of total compensation during a semester that they are employed in a union position (read more about the graduate student union at NYU).